NoBugsOnlyFeatures/nobugsonlyfeatures.github.io/_posts/2022-10-14-what-is-this-vn-about.markdown

 ---
 layout: default
-title: "What is this visual novel boing to be about?"
+title: "What is this visual novel going to be about?"
 categories: storytelling visual-novels
 ---